tadabngn0132/GDC-Profile/README.md

 **Live Demo**
-Visit the live website at: https://gdc22.netlify.app/
+Visit the live website at: https://gdc22.netlify.app/ or https://tadabngn0132.github.io/GDC-Profile/

 **Technologies Used**